CSCMe/EuropaWarAnalyzer/README.md

 * When the player country has fought no wars then it's name will be a TAG even if localisation is used.

-* Some versions of Modern Age Mod produce save games that won't work with the analyzer.
-The newest versions should however work.

-* The analyzer will only show country names and flags for HoD vanilla countries.
+* The analyzer will only show country names and flags for vanilla countries.

 ## Tools
 * Java 8